 If you’re a homemade nut butter fan, you must try this irresistible Strawberry Cashew Butter!
-Flavored with freeze dried strawberries and vanilla bean, this Paleo, vegan, sugar free + Whole30-friendly treat will be a new favorite.
+Flavored with freeze-dried strawberries and vanilla beans, this Paleo, vegan, sugar-free + Whole30-friendly treat will be a new favorite.

-I’ve been pedaling some major nut butter game your way lately, and it seems a lot of you are enjoying the easy nut butter recipes I’ve been sharing.
+I’ve been pedaling some delicious homemade nut butter recipes your way lately, and it seems a lot of you are enjoying the easy nut butter recipes I’ve been sharing.
 For those of you who haven’t yet hopped on the homemade nut butter train, I surely hope and request that this is the one to change your mind.=

-I finished off my jar of it last night, and I’m planning a trip to the grocery store to get more cashews and freeze dried strawberries so I can make it again…despite the 15+ jars of nut butter I have in my pantry.
+I finished off my jar last night…and I’m already planning a trip to the grocery store to get more cashews and freeze-dried strawberries.
+Gotta make it again…despite the 15+ jars of nut butter I have in my pantry.
 I think I have a nut butter problem.

 Cashew butter usually isn’t my go-to, as I tend to prefer the nuttiness that comes from almonds or pecans.
 Cashews do have a tendency for taking on fruity flavors very well though (hence the cashew cheesecakes galore), so they became the base here, and they are the perfect nut for the job.

-Once you’ve got drippy, creamy cashew butter, it’s time to add the goodies: freeze dried strawberries + vanilla bean powder.
-Freeze dried fruit is always one of my favorite ingredients, because it packs a tart, fruity punch without adding any liquid – meaning you can add it to pretty much anything.
+Add the freeze-dried strawberries + vanilla bean powder.
+Freeze-dried fruit is always one of my favorite ingredients, because it packs a tart, fruity punch without adding any liquid – meaning you can add it to pretty much anything.

-Here, the freeze dried strawberries add a bold and tart strawberry flavor.
-Along with the vanilla bean powder’s sweet warmth, they combine into sweet strawberry perfection.
-I also added a sprinkle of salt, for balance.
-I like my nut butters on the drippier side, so I also blended in a tablespoon of coconut oil to get it to my preferred consistency.
+Blend in coconut oil, if desired.
+I like my nut butter on the drippier side, so I also blended in a tablespoon of coconut oil to get it to my preferred consistency.

-The vast majority of this strawberry cashew butter never get spread or smeared on anything – it made it’s way directly from spoon to mouth (or finger to mouth, in my hangry moments).
-A little bit got spread on apples, which was fantastic, but it was so outstanding on it’s own, I didn’t want to muddle up the delicious fruity, vanilla-y flavor.
+The vast majority of this strawberry cashew butter never get spread or smeared on anything.
+It made it’s way directly from spoon to mouth (or finger to mouth, in my hangry moments).
+A little bit got spread on apples, which was fantastic.
+But, it was so outstanding on its own that I didn’t want to muddle up the delicious fruity, vanilla-y flavor.

-I dreamed of dolloping it over oatmeal, and baking it into some cookies, but alas, it didn’t last nearly long enough for that, so I’ll need to ration my next batch.
-I did share some of it, and the flavor was likened to a PB&J (all in one bite!) and reminiscent of the colorful frosted animal cookies from we all remember childhood.
+I’ll need to ration my next batch.
+I did share some of it though (just a bit), and the flavor was likened to a PB&J and reminiscent of the colorful frosted animal cookies from childhood.